Thai court allows Thai Airways to file for reorganization

 The airline’s auditors, Deloitte Touche Tohmatsu Jaiyos, last month declined to sign off on Thai Airways’ financial statements for the first half of this year, saying a lack of liquidity and debt defaults prevented it from assessing its assets and liabilities.

+It is almost certain to cut staff, fleet and flights under any new reorganization plan.

+The airline was founded in 1960 as a joint venture between Thailand’s domestic carrier, Thai Airways Company, and SAS, Scandinavian Airlines System, which sold its stake in 1977.
+The airline’s shares were listed on the Stock Exchange of Thailand in 1991.

-All six individuals nominated by Thai Airways International and approved by the court are former or current directors of the airline, including former Royal Thai Air Force commander Chaiyapruk Didyasarin.
+All six individuals nominated by Thai Airways International and approved by the court to oversee its reorganization are former or current directors of the airline, including former Royal Thai Air Force commander Chaiyapruk Didyasarin.

 The remaining planner, EY Corporate Advisory Services Co, is affiliated with Ernst & Young Global Limited, best known for its accounting services.